fportantier/hacking-with-habu/source/index.rst

 Permissions
 -----------

-Most of the Habu tools need elevated permissions to run correctly, so, it's recommended to run the tools with the root user (or use sudo/doas) on Unix, or with elevated permissions through UAC on Microsoft Windows.
+Some of the tools need elevated permissions to run correctly, so, it's recommended to run these tools with the root user (or use sudo/doas) on Unix, or with elevated permissions through UAC on Microsoft Windows.